 If you're in the Big Apple for Thanksgiving, why not check out some big balloons?
 A fun outing is to see how the Macy's Thanksgiving Parade balloons come to life.
-Taking place in the afternoon and evening before Thanksgiving Day, at the Macy's Parade balloon inflation you'll get a preview of the larger-than-life characters in the next day's parade.
+Taking place in the afternoon and evening before Thanksgiving Day, the Macy's Parade balloon inflation provides an exciting preview of the larger-than-life characters you'll see in the next day's parade.
 Once they are inflated, nets and sandbags are used to keep them from escaping during the night.